 We first see meditation in the book of Genesis.
 Isaac was in his field meditating when he first laid eyes on Rebekah.
 (Genesis 24:62-67) It comes up again in the book of Joshua when God tells the people to “meditate on the Book of the Law day and night.”

-Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
-Then you will be prosperous and successful. – Joshua 1:8 (NIV)
+This book of the law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it; for then you will make your way prosperous, and then you will have success. – Joshua 1:8

 God called them to meditate, to purposefully think about His Law.
 The principle is simple: your thoughts control your actions.
 If your mind focused on His Law and His goodness, there will be no room for sin.
 It will be much easier to say ‘no’ to temptation.

 Meditation is also discussed frequently throughout the Psalms:

 May these words of my mouth and this meditation of my heart be pleasing in your sight, Lord, my Rock and my Redeemer. – Psalm 19:14 (NIV)

 Within your temple, O God, we meditate on your unfailing love. – Psalm 48:9 (NIV)

 My eyes stay open through the watches of the night, that I may meditate on your promises. – Psalm 119:148 (NIV)